nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list all tasks
-2. KoolToDoManager lists all tasks
+2. KoolToDoManager lists all tasks <br>
 Use case ends.

 **Extensions**